elastos/Elastos.Wiki/docs/2.learn/dids/intro.md

 title: Decentralized Identifiers (DIDs)
 ---

-(Note: Add reference links to any existing SDKs, CLIs or APIs for this particular component)

 This page introduces the concept of Self-Sovereign identity (SSI), the components of Decentralized Identifiers (DIDs) and verifiable credentials (VCs), and how they provide the mechanisms for identity access and management for the Elastos protocol.

 ## Self-Sovereign Identity (SSI)